NathanMcMillan54/novusk/README.md

 # Novusk

 Novusk - A kernel written in Rust inspired by Linux

-The [``master``](https://github.com/NathanMcMillan54/novusk/tree/master) branch is always being used to make the next version of Novusk, right now it's being used for mostly for the main kernel.
-This will call drivers made from the past versions.

 Join the [Discord](https://discord.gg/hcVcCugVFP) server for updates on the kernel and projects for the kernel.